She Is, However, Hopeless (Inspection of the Underaged Underperformers)

 Details and Interior Elements

 The diorama includes several small objects, such as a nurse’s clipboard and a soaking bucket used in the basket-weaving process.
-I handmade the bucket from aluminum and filled it with crystal resin to imitate water.
+I made the bucket from aluminum and filled it with crystal resin to imitate water.

-On the wall, I added a wooden board showing the camp’s rules, punishments, and the legal basis for detaining the girls.
+On the wall, I added a board showing the camp’s rules, punishments, and the basis for detaining the girls.
 A portrait of a well-known Norwegian Nazi figure hangs beside it—an imagined detail that reflects the camp’s political leadership.

 Research Material